Summertime, summertime, you are so darn fine.

 You can serve this grain salad as a vegetarian main course with tons of summer-seasoned brightness.
 It won’t weigh you down, so you can feel light and ready to take on those summer nights on the back patio without being too full.

 This also makes for a great dish to bring over to a friend’s house to chow down on during those extra long summer nights.
 It’s one of those recipes that will have everyone oohing and ahhing over the unique flavor combinations.

 You can even eat it at room temperature, and it’s just as tasty as it is when served warm.
 That means it’s perfect for transport to a party, or you can pack it up and bring it with you as a surprise meal for a friend or family member in need this season.Print

-A sweet and tangy quinoa dish flavored with almonds, summer squash, and sweet and sour ingredients such as raisins and lemon juice making for a complex flavor profile.
-It’s soft yet there are crunchy bits for a great mouthfeel.
+A sweet and tangy quinoa dish flavored with almonds, summer squash, and sweet and sour ingredients like raisins and lemon juice makes for a complex flavor profile with a touch of spice and crunch.

 - 1 teaspoon coconut oil

 - 1/2 cup chopped summer squash